Core 2 Duo SP9300 vs Core i7-4500U

 So, is Core i7-4500U better than Core 2 Duo SP9300?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-4500U is ahead with a 1.7% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core 2 Duo SP9300 pulls ahead with 1.1% better PassMark.
 Core 2 Duo SP9300 also has the bigger cache pool with 50% larger total L3 cache (6 MB vs 4 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core 2 Duo SP9300 is the better fit.
+For streaming, content creation, and heavier multitasking, Core 2 Duo SP9300 is the stronger fit.
 You are getting 1.1% better PassMark, backed by 2 cores and 2 threads.
-It also carries the larger cache pool with 50% larger total L3 cache (6 MB vs 4 MB).
+It also has the larger cache pool with 50% larger total L3 cache (6 MB vs 4 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-4500U is the smarter buy today.
-Core i7-4500U is at an unclear MSRP at $398 MSRP versus unclear MSRP, and it gives you a 1.7% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Core 2 Duo SP9300 is still stronger for heavier multi-core work with 1.1% better PassMark.
-It is also 100.0% better value on MSRP (6.3 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i7-4500U is the better buy right now.
+Core i7-4500U comes in at an unclear MSRP at $398 MSRP versus unclear MSRP, and it still gives you a 1.7% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Core 2 Duo SP9300 is still stronger for heavier multi-core work with 1.1% better PassMark.
+It is also 100.0% better value on MSRP (6.3 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?